Huawei ban: Full timeline on how and why its phones are under fire

 Feb.
 21, 2019: Secretary of State Mike Pompeo says countries using Huawei tech pose a risk to the US.

 Feb.
-20-21, 2019: Huawei's founder Ren Zhengfei says that the arrest of his daughter, the company's CFO, was "politically motivated and that the US treats 5G like "military" tech.
+20-21, 2019: Ren Zhengfei says that the arrest of his daughter, the company's CFO, was "politically motivated and that the US treats 5G like "military" tech.

 Feb.
 19, 2019: Ren tells the BBC "there's no way the US can crush us."